ZachJW34/nx-plus/libs/vue/README.md

 ```

 **Help us!** We dislike this hack just as much as you do.
 Please give this Nx [issue](https://github.com/nrwl/nx/issues/2960) a 👍 so that we can remove this hack in the future.

+**Update** This issue has been resolved in v14 but we now have to do some work on our end

 ## Schematics (i.e. code generation)